 MLA is a citation format created by the Modern Language Association.
 It is used for research papers in many college classes, including English.
 MLA updated their guidelines to the Ninth Edition in April 2021.
-Citation makers, database citations, catalog citations may still be using MLA 8.
-It will be up to you to update the citation before turning in your bibliographies.

 In-text parenthetical citations: Whenever you use a quotation, a paraphrase, or a summary, you should give the author’s last name (or the title if no author is included) in parentheses; you should also add the page number if you’re using a printed source.
 A parenthetical source might look like this for an author (Hammond 42) or like this for a title (MLA Handbook 58).